I was Injured in a Florida Car Accident – What Should I Do if There Are Errors on a Car Accident Police Report?

 How Report Errors Affect Your Car Accident Claim

-Police report mistakes can have serious consequences for your car accident claim.
-Insurance adjusters and defense attorneys often treat the police report as a key piece of evidence.
+Police reports of mistakes can have serious consequences for your car accident claim.
+Insurance adjusters and defense attorneys often treat the car accident police report as a key piece of evidence.
 We know all the arguments an insurance adjuster will use to reduce the value of your case.
 Errors could:

-• Disputed liability for the cause of the car accident, reducing your chance of being fully compensated for your injuries and losses under Florida’s comparative negligence laws.
+• Disputed liability for the cause of the car accident reduces your chance of being fully compensated for your injuries and losses under Florida’s comparative negligence laws.

 • Create doubt about the credibility of your claim or your recollection of events.
 Insurance companies rely on police reports to process claims, and any mistakes could affect compensation or liability decisions.